NihongoJourney/NihongoJourney.github.io/_philosophy/SRS/how-to-SRS.md

 # tags:
 #   -
 ---
+# What is an SRS?

+A Spaced Repetition System (SRS) is ~~just a deck of flashcards that shuffles itself~~ the best technology you've never heard of.

+Remember reveiwing your notes before a test?
+That's spaced repetition.
+Hearing the names of DBZ characters each Saturday morning?
+Spaced repetition as well.

+# The Optimal Algorithm

 Not about zero-sum win or lose.
 It's about showing up (great article by Khatz here).